BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 ---------------------
 This guide has three main parts:

-1. *Definition of Done* - A brief statement of purpose and some examples of DONE vs NOT DONE configurations
-2. *GAIN Best Practices Checklist* - Covers comments, documentation, and automated tests
-3. *GAIN Studio Coding Reference* - Templates and explanations for common rules types and scenarios

-### Definition of Done
+### 1. Check list 'Definition of Done'
-- We'll cover AIM Software's definition of a fully DONE configuration in GAIN Studio
+- This is AIM Software's definition of a fully DONE configuration in GAIN Studio
+- You can use this checklist as 'crib-sheet'
 - We'll show examples comparing a good DONE configuration vs. a NOT DONE one

-### Best Practices Checklist
+### 2. Best Practices to reach 'Definition of Done'
-- Non-technical checklist that can be followed to verify that the code is DONE
+- This section details each steps to achieve 'Definition of Done'

-### GAIN Studio Coding Reference
+### 3. GAIN Studio Coding Reference
+- A lot of rules contains same code piece:
+   - if
+   - Mapping
+   - ...
+- The best is to copy a pattern available in this section and adapt to your particular case
+- A best practice is to copy
-- Templates for common scenarios that can be copied and reused
+This section provides templates for common coding ; you can copy and adapt
-- Comparisons to NOT DONE configurations and explanations
+- You are then sure to have good basis for your coding

 \ Definition of Done
 ==============